vatslarai/Microsoft_capstone_project/README.md

 ### Data Sources

-Sales Data: All the data has been provided by the certificate program.
+All the datasets has been provided by the certificate program.

 # Tools